SynfiniDLT/example-daml-package-upgrade/README.md

 The project is divided into separate Daml packages within each of these directories:

-- v1: Version 1 of the sample Daml model.
+- `v1`: Version 1 of the sample Daml model.
-- v2: Version 2 of the sample Daml model.
+- `v2`: Version 2 of the sample Daml model.
-- upgrade: Daml model which imports both versions of the Daml model and has a choice to upgrade contract instances.
+- `upgrade`: Daml model which imports both versions of the Daml model and has a choice to upgrade contract instances.
-- scripts: Daml scripts which can populate the ledger with test contracts and execute the upgrade of the contracts.
+- `scripts`: Daml scripts which can populate the ledger with test contracts and execute the upgrade of the contracts.
-- test: Unit tests to sanity check the scripts are working as expected.
+- `test`: Unit tests to sanity check the scripts are working as expected.

 ## Build